jellyfin/jellyfin.org/docs/general/clients/Jellyfin for Android.md

 ## Troubleshooting
 - The app is stuck on the Connect to Server screen after setup
 > make sure the server is reachable, the same URL should reach the server on a web browser.
 Note that this application does not make your server accessible outside your network, [see here](../post-install/networking/#external-access) for information about external access

----
-# Finish me
----

-Features:
-- background play (WHICH ONE?)

-- chromecast cast
-- android auto (music only)